Test Match Special: Lunchtime Features

 In addition to View from the Boundary, TMS regularly provides features such as interviews with ex-players or reminiscences of matches and seasons gone by.
 In each case, the narrator tells the story interspersed with recorded interviews with the main protagonists as well as pieces of archive commentary.
 This [incomplete] list is as follows:

 1988: Islands in the Sun: Similar to the Poms Down Under and again produced by Peter Baxter.
 These were broadcast on the first day of every test match of the 1988 England v West Indies test series.
 This programmes focused on the England (again MCC for many years) tours of the West Indies.
-It contained (but is not limited to) the tours of 1967-68, 1973-74, 1980-81 and 1985-86.
+It contained (but is not limited to) the tours of 1967–68, 1973–74, 1980–81 and 1985–86.

-1989: The Poms Down Under - produced by Peter Baxter.
+1989: The Poms Down Under – produced by Peter Baxter.
 A series of programmes broadcast at lunchtime on the first day of every test match during the 1989 Ashes series.
 Each programme chronicled an England (or MCC as it was for many years) tour of Australia.
-These tours included 1950-51, 1954-55, 1965-66, 1970-71, 1974-75, 1978-79 (including the short tour of 1979-80), 1982-83 and 1986-87.
+These tours included 1950–51, 1954–55, 1965–66, 1970–71, 1974–75, 1978–79 (including the short tour of 1979–80), 1982–83 and 1986–87.

-1990: A passage to India: Chronicling the England (or MCC for many years) tours of India including 1972-73, 1976-77, 1981-82 and 1984-85.
+1990: A passage to India: Chronicling the England (or MCC for many years) tours of India including 1972–73, 1976–77, 1981–82 and 1984–85.

 Seasons to Savour: A series of programmes produced by Peter Baxter telling the highlights of various significant seasons.
 Presented by Peter Baxter, these included: 1971 and 1975.
 In each case, not just the internationals but the country (championship, NatWest and B&H) seasons were covered.

 More recent lunchtime features have tended to be more live with ex-players reuniting to share their memories with new TMS scorer Andy Zaltzman giving some statistical context.
+Ray Illingworth made some appearances on the programme during lunchbreaks often taking about past matches together with a synopsis of the state of play currently.

 While some of the more recent lunchtime features have been made available (for a period at least) on the TMS website, many of the older recordings have been abridged.
-None have ever been made available for purchase except for 3 cassettes sold in the late 1980s / early 1990s:
+None have ever been made available for purchase except for 3 cassettes sold in the late 1980s and early 1990s: